Forgo the bulk and up your everyday carry game with the best minimalist wallets available.

 The magnetic clip can hold around 10 bills, but the magnets won’t hold if you carry much more than that.
 It’s a great choice if you only carry a few cards.
 If you’re looking to carry more, read on.

 - Capacity: Three cards plus cash

 - Minimal card slots

 The wallet itself is simple, with four credit card slots for card and cash storage and no RFID blocking.
-However, you’ll be hard-pressed to find another wallet that will put out Big Lebowski sweater vibes like this will.
+However, you’ll be hard-pressed to find another wallet with the same level of understated yet elegant design.
 It’ll really tie your EDC together.

 - Material: Wool and leather